Previous Up Next

 The parameters of the lognormal distribution are usually denoted µ and σ.
 But remember that these parameters are not the mean and standard deviation; the mean of a lognormal distribution is exp(µ +σ2/2) and the standard deviation is ugly (see http://wikipedia.org/wiki/Log-normal_distribution).

-Figure 5.7: CDF of adult weights (left); CDF of logarithms adult weights (right).
+Figure 5.7: CDF of adult weights on a linear scale (left) and log scale (right).

-If a sample is approximately lognormal and you plot the CDF of its logarithms, the result will have the characteristic shape of a normal distribution.
+If a sample is approximately lognormal and you plot its CDF on a log-x scale, it will have the characteristic shape of a normal distribution.
 To test how well the sample fits a lognormal model, you can make a normal probability plot using the log of the values in the sample.

 As an example, let’s look at the distribution of adult weights, which is approximately lognormal.2